Plain tobacco packaging: Philippines

 Anti-smoking group New Vois Association of the Philippines favored the introduction of plain cigarette packaging in the Philippines as part of their campaign on the 2016 World No Tobacco Day and urged then-presumptive president Rodrigo Duterte to implement a law to standardize cigarette packs.
 The Department of Health (DOH), however, is not ready to implement plain cigarette packaging, and rather focus on enforcing graphic health warnings on cigarette packs under the Graphic Health Warning Act of 2014 that took effect in March 2016.

 Saudi Arabia

 In September 2018, Saudi Arabia made a declaration to the World Trade Organization that it was going to introduce plain packaging in the country.
 Later in December, the Saudi Food and Drug Authority stated that plain packaging must be used by May 2019.
 The changes made Saudi Arabia the first state in the Arab world to introduce plain packaging in tobacco products.
 Retailers were allowed to sell their stock of non-compliant packs until the end of December 2019.

 Singapore

-On 11 February 2019, the Parliament of Singapore passed an amendment of the Tobacco (Control of Advertisements and Sale) Bill to mandating plain packaging on cigarettes, and that graphic health warning must take 75% of the packet's surface area.
+On 11 February 2019, the Parliament of Singapore passed an amendment of the Tobacco (Control of Advertisements and Sale) Bill mandating plain packaging on cigarettes, and that graphic health warnings must take up 75% of the packet's surface area.
 The law is in force since 1 July 2020.